Nejik/njBox/README.md

 #### Integration with Animate.css
 Using this library very very easy.
 Just add css animate.css file in you ```<head>```.
 Then use desired animations in "anim" option.
 This library required additional 'animated' class.
-For this purposes you can use 'animclass' options.
-This options by default set to 'animated' so you dont need to do anything for this library, but can change for other libraries.
+For this purposes you can use 'animclass' options (animclass: 'animated')

 [Codepen example: animation with Animate.css](https://codepen.io/nejik/pen/jLmwgB)